pnp-minh/junior-fe-assignment/README.md

 ## Questions?

-If you have any questions or need clarification, please reach out to us.
+If you have any questions or need clarification, contact us at **minh@papers-pens.com**.

 Good luck!
 We're excited to see your work.